-As part of the 5-week online Reimagine Project you will choose to work in one creative medium out of filmmaking, theatre, dance, music, writing or graffiti art and work alongside the following professional Midlands artists...
+As part of the 5-week #Reimagine2020 Digital Project, young people aged 16-25 applied to work in one creative medium out of filmmaking, theatre, dance, music, writing or visual art and work alongside the following professional Midlands artists.

 Joel Csanyi BSc